Distributionally Robust RRT with Risk Allocation: Numerical Simulations

-\textbf{Discussion:} From Figures \ref{fig:first} and \ref{fig:second}, it can easily be seen that DR-RRT with ERA generates less conservative paths than DR-RRT with uniform risk allocation when the same risk budget $\Delta = 0.1$ is used.
-That is, with the same total risk budget $\Delta$, DR-RRT with ERA explores the state space more efficiently than with URA (consequence of Theorem \ref{thm_2}), still by having the same risk guarantees.
-Additionally, Figure \ref{fig:third} illustrates how DR-RRT with ERA can be used with lower risk budget $\Delta = 0.02$ and still generate paths with a similar degree of conservatism as DR-RRT with an URA using a higher risk budget of $\Delta = 0.1$.
-Overall, our results convey that ERA gives the same risk guarantees for sampling based motion planning algorithms while maintaining a reduced conservatism.
+\textbf{Discussion:} Figs. \ref{fig:first} and \ref{fig:second} show that DR-RRT with ERA generates less conservative paths than DR-RRT with uniform risk allocation when the same risk budget $\Delta = 0.1$ is used.
+With the same $\Delta$, DR-RRT with ERA explores the state-space more efficiently than with URA (consequence of Theorem \ref{thm_2}), still by having the same risk guarantees.
+Fig. \ref{fig:third} illustrates how DR-RRT with ERA can be used with lower risk budget $\Delta = 0.02$ and still generate paths with comparably a similar degree of conservatism as DR-RRT with a URA using a higher risk budget of $\Delta = 0.1$.
+The comparison in Table \ref{tab_sim_results} is a good indication of the above observation.
+In general, the selection of best $\Delta$ is not straightforward as it depends upon $T, \Sigma_{x_{0}}, \Sigma_{w}$ and the steering law being used.
+Overall, ERA gives the same risk guarantees for sampling-based motion planning algorithms, while maintaining a reduced conservatism and with almost no additional computational complexity resulting from the risk-allocation procedure.